ichbinblau/ichbinblau.github.io/source/Running-the-NCSDK-examples-in-Docker.md

 - Docker
 - NCSDK
 ---
 In Movidius's official documentation, Docker container is not an explicitly supported platform (as of Dec, 2017).
-I am working for Intel and I decided to test whether the NCS (Neural Compute Stick) can be accessed from a container.
+Then I decided to test whether the NCS (Neural Compute Stick) can be accessed from a container.
 Benefiting from this [discussion thread](https://ncsforum.movidius.com/discussion/315/linux-virtual-environment-for-ncs), I was able to run the ncsdk examples in a Docker container.
 Here are the steps I took to make it happen.
+**Note: I am an Intel employee but all options are on my own.**

 ## Prerequisites
 My test environment: